MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 Contoso will use Azure Migrate as follows:

 - In vCenter, Contoso will organize VMs into folders.
-This will make it easy for them to focus as they run an assessment against VMs in a specific folder.
+This will make it easy for the admins to focus as they run an assessment against VMs in a specific folder.
 - Azure Migrate uses Azure Service Map to assess dependencies between machines.
 This requires agents to be installed on VMs to be assessed.

   Contoso will use automated scripts to install the required Windows or Linux agents.
 By scripting, Contoso can push the installation to VMs within a vCenter folder.